duniter/duniter/doc/Registry.md

 ###### Example

 Value `90-8518C1F053B6F5BB9D27ED37F4061AE5CC083511` is a Merkle summary of a Merkle resource holding `90` leaves and whose root hash is `8518C1F053B6F5BB9D27ED37F4061AE5CC083511`.

+##### Membership algorithms

+Such algorithms defines the rules for a member `IN` request's interpretation, leading to integrate the member in the community if it fits the algorithm's rules.

+###### `AnyKey`

+This algorithms *accepts* any key as valid for a membership.
+Thus, a key asking for joining will always be accepted in the community, without checking any signature on the key.

+###### `1Sig`

+This algorithm *accepts* any key that have *at least* 1 signature from an existing member in the community.
+Others are simply refused.

 ## Rules